 - It must be owned and controlled at least 51% by U.S. citizens, or a Community Development Corporation, or an agricultural cooperative or an Indian tribe.

 - Its principal office must be located within a “Historically Underutilized Business Zone,” which includes lands considered “Indian Country” and military facilities closed by the Base Realignment and Closure Act.
-A principal office is the location where the greatest number of employees at any one location are performing work, with the exception of the construction and service industries.
+A principal office is a location where the greatest number of employees at any one location is performing work, with the exception of the construction and service industries.
 HUBZone Map (Click Here)

 The HUBZone Application Process:

 - DoD Directive 4205.01 “DoD Small Business Programs”